Last Updated on May 12, 2026 by Emma Fajcz | Published: August 26, 2019

 2. Gardette Park Hotel

-Kids will love this boutique hotel overlooking the Maurice Gardette square, which has a playground where they can let off steam.
+Kids will love the Gardette Park Hotel, a boutique hotel overlooking the Maurice Gardette square.
+They’ll love the fact that it has a playground where they can let off steam!
 Brightly colored rooms, a breakfast buffet and babysitting options make it a great choice for families with children.

 3. Paris Louvre Opera

-The Toulouse-Lautrec themed hotel is located in an incredibly charming 17th-century townhouse near the Louvre.
+Paris Louvre Opera is a Toulouse-Lautrec themed hotel that’s located in an incredibly charming 17th-century townhouse near the Louvre.
 Families get interconnecting rooms with either two twin beds or one double bed each.
 Kid-friendly amenities include cribs, baby cots and babysitting services.

 4. Hotel Montalembert